MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/aad-pos-logon.md

 ## Security best practices for Azure AD-based POS authentication on shared devices

-In real world scenarios, many retailers set up their retail store environment in a way that multiple users would need to access the POS application from a shared physical device.
+Many retailers set up their retail store environment in a way that multiple users need to access the POS application from a shared physical device.
 In that context, while single sign-in provides a convenient and seamless authentication experience, it may also create a security loophole where the current POS user may not realize that another user's credentials are being used to perform transactions or operations in the POS.
-Before you configure POS to use the Azure AD authentication method, it is highly recommended to review your security policy and the shared device's sign-in settings to decide which option is the best fit.
+Before you configure the POS to use the Azure AD authentication method, it is highly recommended to review your security policy and the shared device's sign-in settings to decide which option is the best fit.

 - If your retail environment uses a shared account (for example, a local account) for physical device sign-in, it's recommended to use the **Azure AD without single sign-on** option.
 This ensures that each individual POS user explicitly provides Azure AD credentials to sign in to the POS.
 - If your retail environment requires employees to use their own Azure AD accounts to sign in to the POS and its hosting physical device, it's recommended to use the **Azure AD with single sign-on** option.